5 Things To Do When Your Kid’s Snarky Tone Is Pushing Every Single Button

 Focus on finding opportunities to let them test their own decision making skills, celebrate with them when things go well, and support them in failing forward when things don’t work as planned.

 Try this: "I can tell you're upset.
 Let's talk in 10 minutes when you have some time to calm down."
-(Make sure YOU'RE the one to check back in!)
+(Make sure you're the one to check back in!)

 3. Communicate clearly

 Our kids need stability to help them figure out their own rules and preferences in life.
 Get clear on which rules are "nice to haves" vs "must haves", for you as a parent.
+Be willing to let go a bit, but draw a line clearly and distinctly.
+Then, make it clear to your kids where you will and will not bend.

 Advertisement